Jessa Duggar Shares Gorgeous Family Photo With Ben & Their 3 Kids On Instagram

 Jessa Duggar is now a mom of three kids, and she and husband, Ben Seewald, have both been showing them off on social media recently.
 Most of the pictures posted are that of them at home playing or just being silly, but the most recent snaps have been taken by a professional photographer.
 The Counting On couple posed with Spurgeon, Henry, and Ivy Jane in a photo session that included Ben’s family as well.

-Sharing via Instagram, the photo has Jessa and Ben sitting on a wooden bench in the middle of a sidewalk with the colors of autumn as the backdrop.
-The 27-year-old mom is wearing a gold striped dress that matches the color of the trees behind her.
-She also has on a pair of black leggings underneath and low-cut black boots.
+The photo, which was shared on Instagram, showed Jessa and Ben sitting on a wooden bench in the middle of a sidewalk with the colors of autumn as the backdrop.
+The 27-year-old mom was wearing a gold striped dress that matches the color of the trees behind her.
+She also sported a pair of black leggings underneath and low-cut black boots.
 Ben opted for a pair of blue jeans, a red sweater with a light blue shirt underneath, and brown dress shoes.

-Henry, 2, is sitting on his dad’s lap wearing a beige shirt with gold pants.
-Jessa Duggar is holding 5-month-old Ivy Jane on her lap.
-The adorable little girl has on a red plaid dress with black pants.
-She is barefoot in the photo.
-Ivy’s gold headband matches her mom’s dress.
-Their older brother, Spurgeon, 4, is standing in between his famous parents wearing a black and white checkered shirt with black jeans.
-The family portrait wowed her Instagram followers.
+Henry, 2, was photographed sitting on his dad’s lap, wearing a beige shirt with gold pants.
+Jessa, meanwhile, was holding 5-month-old Ivy Jane on her lap.
+The adorable little girl was wearing a red plaid dress with black pants and was also barefoot in the photo, rocking a gold headband to match her mom’s dress.
+Their older brother, Spurgeon, 4, was standing in between his famous parents wearing a black-and-white checkered shirt with black jeans.

 “What a wonderful photo of your beautiful family,” one person said.